 I had intended, but time does not permit, to have taken a threefold view of this quiet.
 It is sometimes preceded by a great deal of disquiet.
-Hence the 107th Psalm, "Let them sacrifice the sacrifices of thanksgiving, and declare his works with rejoicing."
-So, I will.
-Here is off, Ah, but stop!
-Just as the words came, a commandment raised the stormy wind, lifted up the waves of the sea, and they were tossed about, went up to heaven, down again to the depths, staggered like a drunken man, were at their wit's end.
+Hence the 107th Psalm, "Let them sacrifice the sacrifices of thanksgiving, wind, lifted up the waves of the sea, and they were tossed about, went up to heaven, down again to the depths, staggered like a drunken man, were at their wit's end.
 Ah, I did mean to thank the Lord, I did mean to rejoice in the Lord, and just as I was going to begin, all this is come about.
 To be sure; you have to learn something first.
 You have some pride to be humbled, some conceit to be taken out of you, and to be brought to know that you have no control over the sea of trouble.
 Go down to the sea in ships; what does the sea care for a ship?
-Not even a bit.
+Not a rush.
 It is the God of the sea that the sea cares for.
-What did the sea care for the ship when the Savior was in it?
+What did the sea care for the ship when the Saviour was in it?
 Not at all.
-The disciples labored and toiled, the same as you and I have sometimes, to make things quiet, and make things comfortable, worse.
-Presently he throws a word in, "Peace! be still!" then are they glad because they are quiet.
-I know I find it so when I have my temporal troubles, and the devil against me, professors, and some good people, the wind blows, as it were, in all directions, sixty-four ways at once; I really am almost at my wit's end sometimes; and how in the world I can go quietly on and preach the gospel at such a time, I do not know how I do it; but I do manage it somehow or another.
+The disciples laboured and toiled, the same as you and I have sometimes, to make things quiet, and make things comfortable-worse.
+Presently he throws a word in, "Peace !- be still !" then are they glad, because they are quiet.
+I know I find it so when I have my temporal troubles, and the devil against me, professors, and some good people-the wind blows, as it were, in all directions, sixty-four ways at once; I really am almost at my wit's end sometimes; and how in the world I can go quietly on and preach the gospel at such a time-I do not know how I do it; but I do manage it somehow or another.